-The earth describes an elliptical orbit with the sun at one of the foci (Figure 3.1).
-A complete orbit occurs every 365.256 days.
-The eccentricity of the earth orbit is very small (0.01675); this means that the orbit is almost circular.
-The mean distance between the sun and the earth is approximately equal to $1.496\ 10^8\ \text{km}$.
+The mean distance between the sun and the earth is approximately equal to $1.496 \, 10^8 \, \text{km}$, exactly 149 597 870 700 m according to the decision of the International Astronomical Union in 2012.
 This distance is called 1 astronomical unit.
 Its unit is ua or au, the latter being the recommendation made in 2012 by the International Astronomical Union.
-The distance between the sun and the earth varies from a minimum of 0.983 au reached approximately on 4 January to a maximum of 1.017 au reached approximately on 5 July.
+The distance between the sun and the earth varies within a year (Figure 3.1), from a minimum of 0.983 au reached approximately on 2-5 January to a maximum of 1.017 au reached approximately on 2-5 July.
+The exact dates depend on the year.

 A consequence of the large distance between the sun and the earth is that despite its formidable size, the sun appears as a small spot to an observer on the earth.
-The solid angle under which the sun appears is equal to $0.68 \ 10^{-4}$ sr. The sunrays can be considered as parallel as they hit the top of the earth atmosphere.
+The solid angle under which the sun appears is equal to $0.68 \ 10^{-4}$ sr. Differently written, the apparent diameter of the sun is approximately 32 ± 0.5 ° of arc angle, i.e. half a degree.
+The sunrays can be considered as parallel as they hit the top of the earth atmosphere.